wmorgan/dcos-docs/1.7/administration/installing/cloud/packet.md

 - [Terraform by Hashicorp](https://www.terraform.io/intro/getting-started/install.html)

-## Installing DCOS
+## Installing DC/OS

 #### With this method, the network is open by default.
 Because of this, network security is a concern and should be addressed as soon as possible by the administrator.

 1. Download and install Terraform using the instructions on the link provided above

-2. [Download the DCOS Terraform manifests from GitHub](https://github.com/dcos/packet-terraform) into a local  directory.
+2. [Download the DC/OS Terraform manifests from GitHub](https://github.com/dcos/packet-terraform) into a local  directory.

     ```bash
     $ git clone https://github.com/dcos/packet-terraform